nicolasfracchia/maxmind-homework-exercise/README.md

 ## SCRIPTS
 ##### scripts/search.js
-- Form listeners.
-- Functions to add/remove fields from the form.
+- This script contains event listeners for the search form, as well as functions to add and remove fields from the form.
-- Requests to **Reader.php** to handle the IP information and error messages.
+- It also sends requests to **Reader.php** to handle the IP information and error messages.
-- Imports the functions from **scripts/componentsHTML.js** and calls to generate the proper HTML.
+- Finally, it imports functions from **scripts/componentsHTML.js** to generate the proper HTML.

 ##### scripts/componentsHTML.js
-- Only has the functions to show the HTML results and the form fields.
+- This script contains functions to display the search results and the form fields.
+- It is imported by **search.js** to generate the appropriate HTML for the search results.